ben-yeung/ben-b0t/README.md

 * 📚 Quickly find images, definitions, translations, YouTube videos, and more with ease!
 * ⚖️ Create polls, generate random numbers, flip a coin, ask an 8ball for guidance, find random cat gifs.

-## 📺 Twitch API Integration
-* Client Credentials OAuth Flow
-* Return information about a given streamer username with the `twitch [username]` command.
-* Options to setup a CronJob to automatically send Twitch clips of a given streamer to a Discord channel.
-  * Do note that this command is used and tested on a smaller channel.
-  * There is no spam prevention and thus any clips within the past day are sent automatically to a given channel.

 ## 🆕 Discord Button Integration
 *  With the beta release of Discord buttons set to launch with d.js V13, embeds incorporating reactions for user input now looks a lot cleaner!
 *  Using [discord-buttons](https://www.npmjs.com/package/discord-buttons), many commands that once relied on reactions now have a spiffy new look with better funcitonality.